soroushahadi/soroushahadi/README.md

 ## Hi, I'm Soroush Ahadi 👋

-🎓 Master's in Computer Architecture | Passionate about Python, AI & Data
+🎓 M.Sc. in Computer Architecture from the University of Tehran
+🔍 Passionate about AI, Python, and Data Science

 🔍 Focused on:
 - 🧠 Deep Learning & LLMs